Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: Measure of magnetic chaos and its effect on radial transport

 \subsection{Fraction of effective parallel diffusion}

 We discuss an alternative measure to the volume of chaos to determine if the destruction of magnetic surfaces significantly impacts the radial transport.
-Here the parallel and perpendicular direction are defined as the direction along and accross the magnetic field respectively, and the radial direction $r$ as the direction perpendicular to isotherms, $\nabla T\times\nabla r=0$, with $T$ the temperature.
-In recent work, \citet{paulHeatConductionIrregular2022} discussed the properties of the anisotropic heat diffusion equation, $\nabla\cdot(\kappa_\parallel T + \kappa_\perp T)=0$, where $\kappa_\parallel$ and $\kappa_\perp$ are the parallel and perpendicular heat conductivites.
-In particular, \citeauthor{paulHeatConductionIrregular2022} demonstrated that, under the assumption that $\boldsymbol{\kappa}$ and $\nabla\cdot\boldsymbol{\kappa}$ are analytical, isotherms are topologically constrained to be toroidal surfaces --- this forbids isotherms to align with the magnetic field in regions occupied by magnetic islands and magnetic field line chaos.
-Motivated by comparing the local parallel diffusion to the local perpendicular diffusion, \citeauthor{paulHeatConductionIrregular2022} introduced the \emph{volume of effective parallel diffusion}, which is the volume of plasma where the parallel heat transport dominates perpendicular heat transport,
+Here the parallel and perpendicular direction are defined as the direction along and across the magnetic field respectively, and the radial direction $r$ as the direction perpendicular to isotherms, $\nabla T\times\nabla r=0$, with $T$ the temperature.
+In recent work, \citet{paulHeatConductionIrregular2022} discussed the properties of the anisotropic heat diffusion equation, $\nabla\cdot(\kappa_\parallel T + \kappa_\perp T)=0$, where $\kappa_\parallel$ and $\kappa_\perp$ are the parallel and perpendicular heat conductivities.
+In particular, \citeauthor{paulHeatConductionIrregular2022} demonstrated that, under the assumption that $\boldsymbol{\kappa}$ and $\nabla\cdot\boldsymbol{\kappa}$ are analytical, isotherms are topologically constrained to be toroidal surfaces --- this forbids isotherms to align with the magnetic field in regions occupied by magnetic islands and magnetic field line chaos. \ab{Here $\boldsymbol{\kappa}$ is the diffusion tensor, defined as $\boldsymbol{\kappa}=\kappa_\perp\mathbf{I}+(\kappa_\parallel-\kappa_\perp)\mathbf{B}\mathbf{B}/B^2$, with $\mathbf{I}$ the identity tensor.} Motivated by comparing the local parallel diffusion to the local perpendicular diffusion, \citeauthor{paulHeatConductionIrregular2022} introduced the \emph{volume of effective parallel diffusion}, which is the volume of plasma where the parallel heat transport dominates perpendicular heat transport,